rosell-dk/webp-express/README.txt

 = 0.20.1 =
 *(released: 20 Jun 2021)*
 * Bugfix: Removed composer.lock.
-It was locked on PHP 7.2, which caused server error on some sites.
+It was locked on PHP 7.2, which caused server error on some sites (only some sites with old php were affected).
+Also deleted the library which required PHP 7.2 (onnov/detect-encoding/).
+The functionality is not really needed.

 = 0.20.0 =
 *(released: 17 Jun 2021)*